-Other Investment - Newcastle owns 23% of equity interest in a commercial real estate project which is recorded as an equity method investment.
-As of September 30, 2015 and December 31, 2014, the carrying value of this investment was \$20.3 million and \$26.8 million, respectively.
-Newcastle evaluates its equity method investment for impairment whenever events or changes in circumstances indicate that the carrying amount of the investment might not be recoverable.
+Other Investment - Newcastle owns 23% of equity interests in a commercial real estate project which is recorded as an equity method investment.
+As ofMarch 31, 2016 and December 31, 2015, the carrying value of this investment was \$21.0 million and \$20.6 million, respectively.
+Newcastle evaluates its investment for impairment whenever events or changes in circumstances indicate that the carrying amount of the investment might not be recoverable.
 The evaluation of recoverability is based on management's assessment of the financial condition and near term prospects of the investee, the length of time and the extent to which the market value of the investment has been less than cost and the intent and ability of Newcastle to retain its investment.